krobelus/rate-experiments/README.md

 because the number of RAT introductions in our benchmarks is negligible when compared to the number of RUP introductions.

-We also implement GRAT generation in our tool which.
+We also implement GRAT generation in our tool.
 However, it seems that the `gratchk` tool is not designed to handle reason deletions (apparently they are ignored) so it will fail to handle our GRAT certificates for proofs with reason deletions.

 `rupee` [^rupee]
 ----------------